Tokiboo/PrivacyPolicy/README.md

-# Tokiboo Support
+# Tokiboo Privacy Policy

-Thank you for visiting Tokiboo support.
-Tokiboo is a slider puzzle game created by Featurette.
-If you have any questions or feedback to help us improve the game we would love to hear from you!
-Please contact us on:
+At Tokiboo we respect our user's privacy rights.
+Game data, used to trigger Game Center achievements and/or leaderboard entries, is saved on your device and only shared with Game Center when the player is logged into Game Center.
+No additional data is being collected or shared other than the data used for Game Center.

+Any game data shared with Game Center and/or the profile associated with it follows the [Apple Privacy Policy](https://www.apple.com/legal/privacy/en-ww/).

+If you have any questions regarding our privacy policy feel free to contact us at:

 ## support@tokiboo.nl